-John W. Byrd Pioneer Award for Community and Restorative Justice
+John W. Byrd Education and Training Award for Community and Restorative Justice

 The National Association of Community and Restorative Justice will honor the memory of John W. Byrd with a biannual award in his name.

 John W. Byrd had an incurably positive attitude and modeled selflessness, humility, kindness, commitment to family, self-reflection, and genuine concern and respect for others.
 These attributes were magnetic and served as guideposts to many.
 He had a way of making everyone feel important.
 John wanted to improve society and envisioned what could be.